Kingdread/dc-reloaded/doc/source/usage.rst

 Set the waiting delay between to statements.
 The lower this delay is, the faster the program executes.

-.. rubric:: editor(ed, e)
+.. rubric:: editor(ed, e) *[filename]*

 Open the built in editor.
+You can optionally give a filename to edit.

 .. rubric:: break(b, breakpoint) *address*